-Self-certification is a declaration of how you will operate commercially from one of four possible categories.
-Find the certification that fits the work you do and what required medical documents to keep on file.
+Self-certification is a declaration of how you will operate commercially.
+The self-certification categories are listed below.
+Find the certification that fits the work you do and determine what required medical documents to keep on file.

 Why is this required?